 Sa Huynh Culture Museum (149 Tran Phu Street)

-Its collections of more than a thousand objects present a unique exhibition in Vietnam with the incomparable richness on the culture of Sa Huynh going back to 2.000 years.
-The trip allows visitors to understand a little about the explorers of Hoi An port city.
+Its collections of more than a thousand objects present a unique exhibition in Vietnam with the incomparable richness on the culture of Sa Huynh going back 2.000 years.
+This trip allows visitors to understand a little more about the explorers of Hoi An port city.

 Museum of Folk Culture (33 Nguyen Thai Hoc Street)

-This museum is a must-see place to discover a wonderful intangible heritage enriched by the folk craftsmen of Hoi An for centuries.
-With 480 different objects, four subjects are organised - popular arts, traditional crafts, craft villages, cultural mores and traditional customs of Hoi An.
+This museum is a must-see place to discover a wonderful, intangible heritage enriched by the folk craftsmen of Hoi An over many centuries.
+With 480 different objects, five subjects are organised - popular arts, traditional crafts, craft villages, cultural mores and traditional customs of Hoi An.